gw8080/Oracle-program/README.md

 # Oracle-program

-Use droidscript, convert generated binary code to UTF-16 then translate to English.
+Use droidscript, run the communicator then run SynthReason, copy and paste a text resource to the upper edit box then press save.
+Then activate.